Monty Python's Life of Brian: Other media

 On New Year's Day 2007, and again on New Year's Eve, UK television station Channel 4 dedicated an entire evening to the Monty Python phenomenon, during which an hour-long documentary was broadcast called The Secret Life of Brian about the making of The Life of Brian and the controversy that was caused by its release.
 The Pythons featured in the documentary and reflected upon the events that surrounded the film.
 This was followed by a screening of the film itself.
 The documentary (in a slightly extended form) was one of the special features on the 2007 DVD re-release – the "Immaculate Edition", also the first Python release on Blu-ray.

 In June 2014, King's College London hosted an academic conference on the film, in which internationally renowned Biblical scholars and historians discussed the film and its reception, looking both at how the Pythons had made use of scholarship and texts, and how the film can be used creatively within modern scholarship on the Historical Jesus.
 In a panel discussion, including Terry Jones and theologian Richard Burridge, John Cleese described the event as "the most interesting thing to come out of Monty Python".
 The papers from the conference have gone on to prompt the publication of a book, edited by Joan E. Taylor, the conference organiser, Jesus and Brian: Exploring the Historical Jesus and His Times via Monty Python's Life of Brian, published by Bloomsbury in 2015.
 Theological Studies Professor Matthew Robert Anderson has drawn on that research to outline the ways that the film is a "historically accurate" depiction of the time period and the historical Jesus.

 In 2023, John Cleese said he was working on a stage version of the film.
 In 2024, he said he expected it to play in London's West End.

+In 2025, writing for the New Statesman, George Eaton stated some were drawing comparisons between the recently founded left-wing Your Party with the People's Front of Judea/Judean People's Front dispute.
+Due to the chaotic launch of the party and its ongoing internal conflicts.

+In June 2026, during the swearing in of Andy Burnham as Labour MP for Makerfield, an opposition MP shouted "he's not the Messiah", to which Burnham responded "naughty boy", referencing a line in the film.